-Beyonce, Jay Z To Open Restaurant In Los Angeles, ‘The Carter’ Open In Australia
+Beyonce, Jay Z To Open Restaurant In Los Angeles, The Carter Opens In Australia

 — BEYONCÉ LEGION (@Bey_Legion) April 24, 2016

-The Carter also serves traditional chicken and waffles… with a side of watermelon for good measure.
+The Carter also serves traditional chicken and waffles, with a side of watermelon for good measure.

 The Carter Basement Soul Food Menu lunch and dinner- Barack Obama Fried Chicken, Waffles, Seedless Watermelon and Mango Chilli Sauce #sydneycbd #thecartersyd #sydneyrestaurants #foodporn #soulfood #friedchicken #waffles #chickenandwaffles #afterworkdrinks #like4like